Huzker17/ApiToDoList/README.md

 This Web-Api project created for ToDoList.

-After launch go to link https://localhost:44328/swagger/index.html

-In this project I used PostgreSql, EntitiyFramework.
+In this project I used PostgreSql, EntitiyFramework, Swagger.

 Then check all Actions for entities